terraform-google-modules/terraform-google-network/modules/fabric-net-firewall/README.md

 All IP source ranges are configurable through variables, and are set by default to `0.0.0.0/0` for tag-based rules.
 Allowed protocols and/or ports for the intra-VPC rule are also configurable through a variable.

-Custom rules are set through a map where key is the rule name, and values must match this custom type:
+Custom rules are set through a map where keys are rule names, and values use this custom type:

 ```hcl
 map(object({